-The BMS12i may be supplied with either a 100A, 200A or 500A shunt.
-The shunt may be installed at either the negative end, positive end, or even somewhere in the middle of the battery pack.
-The shunt is connected via two wires to the associated terminals on the BMS12i.
+The BMS16 may be supplied with either a 100A, 200A or 500A shunt, which should be installed in the positive wire from the battery.
+The shunt is connected via two wires to the associated terminals on the BMS16.
 For best performance, twisted pair wire is recommended.
 The sample wire from the anode / positive side of the shunt (closest to the +ve terminal of the battery) should be connected to the left-hand terminal (as shown on the wiring diagram, left).
 By default, discharge amps are shown positive, though this can be reversed in settings if preferred.
-If your polarity seems to be reversed (e.g discharge current is causing SoC to increase), simply swap the two shunt wires at the BMS.
+If your polarity seems to be reversed (e.g discharge current is causing SoC to increase), simply swap the two shunt wires into the BMS.